inbo/niche_vlaanderen/docs/lowlevel.rst

 .. module:: niche_vlaanderen

 ###################
-Low level interface
+Reference
 ###################

-For simple calculation, the recommended way to run NICHE is through the :doc:`niche` class.
+For simple calculation, the recommended way to run NICHE is through the :ref:`niche` class, as demonstrated in the :doc:`tutorials`.

 In the low level interface, it is possible to run the three classes ``Vegetation``, ``Acidity`` and ``NutrientLevel`` directly using numpy arrays.
-This allows a greater flexibility and control over the details of the calculation.
+This allows a greater flexibility and control over the details of the calculation,

+.. _niche:

 Niche
 =====